If I ordered an instrument (in black) today, how long will it take to receive the instrument?

 Do you think it would survive airline flights in a regular hard case?

-Yes.
-In the spring of 2003, Louie toured South and Central America for eight weeks and the cello flew in cargo for 27 flights with no problems.
-We do recommend a strong traveling case because “luggage” can get very rough treatment.
-While the body of a Luis and Clark instrument is nearly indestructible, the bridge is not and you want to be able to play your instrument when you get to your destination.
+We recommend a strong traveling case because “luggage” can get very rough treatment.
+While the body of a Luis and Clark instrument is nearly indestructible, the bridge is not and ordinary cases are not and you want to be able to play your instrument when you get to your destination.

 Will the sound post fall down easily?